Groton Forest Trail Run

 Both courses are a mix of Hiking Trail: which is generally technical single track, Multi-use Trail: open to bikers and horses - mixed single and double track and Dirt Road: forest/park road, rail trail, and town roads.
 They were both designed to feature some of the best trails and most interesting spots of the northern end of Groton State Forest with as little overlap as possible.

-This event has been made possible by the Vermont State Parks, staff of the Groton State Forest, Central Vermont Runners, Cross Trails Vermont and all of the other community support.
+This event has been made possible by the Vermont State Parks, staff of the Groton State Forest, Central Vermont Runners, Cross Trails Vermont and all of the other community support, which includes: My Farmer's Market, Burke Mountain, Kingdom Trails, Cabot Cheese, Misty Knoll, Tailwind, Outdoor Gear Exchange, Roam, Maple Valley Cafe, Three Penny Taproom, Farnham Family Farm Grassfed Beef and the Groton Ryegate FAST Squad.
 The total number of runners for the first year across both events is capped at 100 participants.
 When we reach 100 registered we will close registration.
-We are also making this a cup-free event.

 15.2 mile course